Procrastination gets a bad rap.

 But other times...it really does seem like "something" is telling me to wait and it ends up being the right decision, for reasons that I could not have anticipated.

-Even if it is too "woo woo" for you to consider that we are getting a "message" from somewhere, there is one thing that is objectively true: Sometimes it ends up having been better that you didn't act right away.
+Even if it is too "woo woo" for you to consider that we are getting a "message" from somewhere, one thing is objectively true: Sometimes it ends up having been better that you didn't act right away.

 Sometimes circumstances unfold in a way that would not have been possible had you done the thing you were "supposed to do" right away.